AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 ## Validation and debugging using the Dispatcher Tools {#validation-debug}

 The dispatcher tools are used to validate and debug your project's Dispatcher configuration.
-Learn more about how to use those tools in the pages referenced below, based on whether your project is structured in flexible mode or legacy mode:
+Learn more about how to use those tools in the pages referenced below, based on whether your project's dispatcher configuration is structured in flexible mode or legacy mode:

-**Legacy mode** - for details around the folder structure and local validation for Legacy mode, see [Validating and Debugging using Dispatcher Tools (Legacy)](/help/implementing/dispatcher/validation-debug-legacy.md)
+**Legacy mode** - for details around the folder structure and local validation for dispatcher configuration legacy mode, see [Validating and Debugging using Dispatcher Tools (Legacy)](/help/implementing/dispatcher/validation-debug-legacy.md)

-**Flexible mode** - the recommended mode, and the default for [AEM archetype 28](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?lang=en) and higher , which is also used by Cloud Manager for new environments created after the Cloud Manager July release.
+**Flexible mode** - the recommended mode, and the default for [AEM archetype 28](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?lang=en) and higher , which is also used by Cloud Manager for new environments created after the Cloud Manager 2021.7.0 release.
 Customers can activate this mode by adding the folder and file` opt-in/USE_SOURCES_DIRECTLY`.
-By using this mode, there are no limitations in the file structure under the rewrites folder that in legacy mode required a single `rewrite.rules` file.
+By using this more flexible mode, there are no limitations in the file structure under the rewrites folder that in legacy mode required a single `rewrite.rules` file.
 Also, there is no limitation on the number of rules you can add.
 For details around folder structure and local validation using, see the "Flexible mode" page link TBD.

 ## Supported Apache Modules {#supported-directives}